lukassnoek/introPy/intropy/week_2/psychopy_coder_part1.md

-# The PsychoPy Coder, part 1 (tutorial)
+# Introduction to the PsychoPy Coder (tutorial)
 At last, we'll discuss the PsychoPy Coder!
 In this tutorial, we explain the basics of the Coder interface.
-In the next (and final) tutorial, we'll discuss the Coder interface in more detail.
+It will be a somewhat more "dry" tutorial because we won't actually create any stimuli or trials in this tutorial, because we'll save that for the next tutorial.
 Like in the previous Builder tutorial, we will explain the concepts by walking you through the process of programming a real experiment.
 This time, we will create a variant of the classical color-word Stroop task, the *emotion-word Stroop* task, in which participants are presented with images of emotional facial expressions in combination with words describing emotions that are congruent with the images (e.g., an angry expression with the word "angry") or incongruent with the images (e.g., a happy exression with the word "angry").

 ## The `psychopy` package
 When using the Builder interace, you've seen that, "under the hood", PsychoPy converts your Builder experiment to a Python script, which is then executed to run your experiment.
 If you look at this generated Python script closely, you'll see that most of the code is based on functions and classes from the `psychopy` Python package.
 Whereas the Builder interface generates such code from your graphical experiment, in the Coder interface you'll write your experiment using functionality from the `psychopy` package directly!